Radilovk/bodybest/README.md

 Open `assistant.html`, choose a file and it will be converted to a Base64 string and sent to `/api/analyzeImage` as JSON with fields `userId`, `imageData`, `mimeType` and an optional `prompt` describing what you want to see.
-The `imageData` field must contain only the raw Base64 string without a `data:` prefix.
-For example, convert a file in the browser using FileReader:
+The `imageData` value may contain either the raw Base64 string or a complete `data:` URL.
+Malformed Base64 will return "Невалиден Base64 стринг.".
+For raw strings you can convert a file in the browser using FileReader:
 ```javascript
 const reader = new FileReader();
 reader.onload = () => send({imageData: reader.result.split(",")[1]});